-Unlike other IoT development platforms, Zerynth provides a complete “ecosystem” of tools that allow you to go from the firmware development to the cloud connection, thanks to an extensive collection of libraries.
+Unlike other IoT development platforms, Zerynth provides a complete “ecosystem” of tools that allow you to go from the firmware development to the cloud connection.

 Need inspiration?
-The Zerynth Academy website section provides a list of tutorials that guide you to develop embedded and IoT solutions in Python with the Zerynth Stack.
+The Zerynth Tutorials provide a list of tutorials that guide you to develop embedded and IoT solutions in Python with the Zerynth Stack.
 You will learn:

 Beyond Arduino and Raspberry Pi…

-As mentioned above, students and hobbyist migrating into the industry with experience programming in Python for drones, robots, or other projects frequently have a Raspberry Pi or an Arduino background.
+As mentioned above, students and hobbyists migrating into the industry with experience programming in Python for drones, robots, or other projects frequently have a Raspberry Pi or an Arduino background.

 Zerynth offers the benefits of microprocessor-based boards like Raspberry Pi:

 - Python language (or hybrid C/Python if necessary)